CleverCloud/documentation/layouts/shortcodes/content/language-specific-deploy/ruby.md

 ### Choose your environment

 You can set the `RUBY_ENV` [environment variable](#setting-up-environment-variables-on-clever-cloud) to the value you want.
 By default it is set to `production`.
-Most used values are `production` and `development` but you can use any custom one as long as you have setted up of the required variables for this environment in your `./config/` folder files.
+Most used values are `production` and `development` but you can use any custom one as long as you have set up of the required variables for this environment in your `./config/` folder files.

 ### Secure configuration of secret key

-There are many way to add secret key to your env and each one is valid.
+There are many way to add secret key to your environment and each one is valid.
 Clever Cloud provides you a secure way so you don't have to commit any file containing it.

 1. generate the secret key locally with `rake secret`
 2. add it to your environment in `./config/secret.yml` with: